BBaysinger/bb-portfolio/frontend/README.md

 The frontend reads environment variables from files in `frontend/` (it does not automatically use the monorepo root `.env`).

+For the Docker Compose local frontend, `frontend/.env` is loaded first and `frontend/.env.local` overrides it when present.

 For local development:

 ```bash